 I made a quick dash up to Stoke Bruerne on a grey Sunday afternoon in early February for the usual reason.
 There was a short route of caches along the canal that I haven’t done, and a desire to fill in a slot on The Matrix It was after 2pm already when I arrived, having had a lazy morning and solid brunch.
 So limited time, and about 8 caches to have a crack at.

 The first problem, as ever, was trying to find somewhere to park.
 The village roads are either double yellow lined or for residents only.
 I pulled into a pub car park (the pub in this photo) and felt uncomfortable with parking under their CCTV cameras without actually going inside the pub, so I moved on.
 Eventually I found the car park for the Canal Museum, which was rather empty.
 I required £2.50 in loose change, which I didn’t have (I was 15p short) but thankfully the museum shop is happy to sell you a ticket too.

 I had a target of 8 caches (well, the target changed while I was walking, to be honest) and found 7 of them.
 The unfound one was the furthest from home and I reached it when the light was starting to get a bit dodgy.
-I didn’t want to waste the opportunity to do the other 3 I planned on the way back and I had my fill of night caching yesterday so decided not to dwell at that one.
+I didn’t want to waste the opportunity to do the other three that I had planned to do on the way back and I’d had my fill of night caching yesterday, so I decided not to dwell at that one.

 None of the ones I found were particularly strenuous, though the one right next to the museum could have been.
 I happened to put my hand right on it in the first place I tried.
 Magic.